-The governing board ensures the school contributes to inter-agency working, in line with statutory and local guidance.
+The Governing Board ensures the school contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The governing board ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
+The Governing Board ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The governing board ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
-We work in accordance with government regulations which make the subjects of Relationships Education and Health Education mandatory for our pupils.
+The Governing Board ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
+We work in accordance with government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded schools) mandatory.

-The governing board and school leadership team are responsible for:
+The Governing Board and school leadership team are responsible for:

-- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring volunteers are appropriately supervised in school
+ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children

+- ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring volunteers are appropriately supervised in school - online safety (including strategic oversight of filtering and monitoring systems to support this)